imaha7/multitenant-clinic-scheduling-repo/README.md

 ---

-## ✨ Catatan
+## ✨ Notes

-Pastikan backend API sudah berjalan sebelum menjalankan aplikasi ini jika aplikasi bergantung pada external service.
+Make sure the backend API is running before starting this application if it depends on external services.

 Happy coding 🚀